- Business Litigation

 - Scott W. Atherton

 - Terence M. Mullen

 in malpractice and fraud-related litigation.

 Professional Liability Disputes

 Malpractice actions, breach of fiduciary duty claims, and regulatory inquiries can threaten both a professional’s livelihood and reputation.
-At ALG, we leverage our complex litigation experience in diverse commercial practice areas to defend attorneys, accountants, officers, directors, and other fiduciaries in professional liability disputes, including the following:
+At AM&R, we leverage our complex litigation experience in diverse commercial practice areas to defend attorneys, accountants, officers, directors, and other fiduciaries in professional liability disputes, including the following:

 - Legal Malpractice Actions

 - SEC Investigations/Enforcement Actions